vaustrup/WorkspaceExplorer/README.md

 Contents of the different channels are shown as stacked plots.
 In addition, the modifier structure for the various channels and processes is visualised.

-The latest version is deployed via Netlify and can be accessed via the following link: [https://workspaceexplorer.netlify.app/](https://workspaceexplorer.netlify.app/).
+The latest version is deployed on CERN under [https://workspaceexplorer.app.cern.ch](https://workspaceexplorer.app.cern.ch) and can also be accessed on Netlify via the following link: [https://workspaceexplorer.netlify.app/](https://workspaceexplorer.netlify.app/).

 You can, however, also run the tool locally.
 Simply clone this repository and inside the directory first install the necessary dependencies with